 8 – Take a cold shower.

 A cold shower can help you physically reset if you are experiencing strong urges to relapse.
 It can help clear your mind and has a number of other great benefits.
+It may also help with hot flashes that can occur during alcohol withdrawal.

 9 – Remember that the pain is only temporary.